Debt interest payments are the amount the government need to pay to holders of government bonds. It is the cost of servicing public sector debt.

 - The interest rate is determined by the demand for government bonds.

-- If demand for buying government debt falls, the price of bonds rise, pushing up bond yields, increasing the cost of borrowing.
+- If demand for buying government debt falls, the price of bonds rises, pushing up bond yields, increasing the cost of borrowing.

 - Some European countries like Ireland and Italy have seen rapid increases in bond yields, making it very expensive to service the debt.
 This is because markets worry about their ability to repay debt.